Back to Top

 Each self-employment record had an associated NACE code.
 For outcomes analysis it was desirable to have a single NACE code associated with each calendar year.
 In cases where there was more than one self-employment record assigned to a single calendar year, then the NACE code for that individual for that year was taken from the record which contributed the single greatest portion of turnover to that calendar year.
 In our example where a single individual carried out both activities in examples A and B above in separate self-assessment records, their NACE code for 2012 would be that of the activity in example A, since this activity contributed €6,000 to the total turnover for 2012 while the activity in example B contributed only €5,000 to the total turnover in 2012.

-The IT Form 11 also allows a spouse to declare self-employment income, and the appropriate PPSN is also supplied.
+The Form 11 also allows a spouse to declare self-employment income, and the appropriate PPSN is also supplied.
 These make up approximately 10.5% of all entries in the IT Form 11 dataset.

 Benefits Data

-The CRS (Central Records System) data source includes data on a wide range of benefits, including Jobseekers Allowance, Jobseekers Benefit, Maternity benefit and Disability benefits.
 A note was taken as to whether or not each graduate received any benefit in this dataset for each year.
-This indicator could be used to distinguish between the outcome categories of “Not captured” and “In neither Employment nor Education”.
-More specifically, a graduate could not be categorised as Not Captured within a calendar year if they received any benefit on the CRS data source during that year.
+As described further below, this data is used to distinguish between the outcome categories of 'Not Captured' and 'In Neither Employment nor Education'.
+More specifically, a graduate could not be categorised as 'Not Captured' within a calendar year if they received any benefit on the CRS data source during that year.

 Outcome Definitions